 First, paint the wood whatever color you chose.
 I did some with a dark charcoal gray and some others with a creamy white.

-Ok, so once you cut your sticks, sand any rough edges off the frame pieces and then use a rag to wipe stain on them.
+Ok, so once you cut your sticks, use a rag to stain them.
 (This goes super fast because they are so tiny.)

 I’ve got a few tricks to share for getting gorgeous writing on your signs.
 If you have awesome handwriting and confidence that you won’t mess up, grab your paint pens and go for it.
 But for the rest of us, there’s a super simple way to get perfect lettering.